I believe that all people want to experience being fully alive as their truest self, but they just don't know how to get there sometimes.

 the official bio:

 Jay Fields has taught the principles of Awareness-Based Self-Regulation to individuals and organizations for 18 years.
 Her approach is based in yoga, somatic experiencing and modern neuroscience, and is gritty, relational and intelligent.
 Jay received her BA from the College of William and Mary and her masters in Integral Transformative Education from Prescott College.
-She is the author of the books Teaching People, Not Poses and Home in Your Body, and is on the faculty for the Awakened Heart Embodied Mind Training in Santa Monica, California.
+She is the author of the books Teaching People, Not Poses and Home in Your Body, is on the faculty for the Awakened Heart Embodied Mind Training in Santa Monica, California and on the board for The School of Lost Borders.
 Jay works all over the world with entrepreneurs, executives, creatives, teachers and people who are interested in experiencing the freedom of truly being themselves.